weewx/weewx/docs_src/usersguide/monitoring.md

         handlers = timed_rotate,

     [[handlers]]
-        # Log to a set of rotating files
         [[[timed_rotate]]]
             level = DEBUG
             formatter = verbose
             class = logging.handlers.TimedRotatingFileHandler
-            # File to log to, relative to WEEWX_ROOT:
             filename = log/{process_name}.log
-            # When to rotate:
             when = midnight
-            # How many log files to save
             backupCount = 7
 ```

-This reconfigures the root logger to send log messages to the file
+This makes messages from WeeWX go to the file `~/weewx-data/log/weewxd.log`
-`~/weewx-data/log/weewxd.log` instead of the system logger.
+instead of the system logger.

 For an explanation of what all these lines mean, see the wiki article on
 [WeeWX logging](https://github.com/weewx/weewx/wiki/WeeWX-v4-and-logging).